genhaiyu/jekyll-buildkit/README.md

 ## Documentation

 The fixed version of Ruby is **3.1.0**, and all gem versions are locked by `Gemfile.lock`.
+A reference [Gemfile](/runtime/Gemfile) is provided to define the compatible dependency gems.

 It installs the following components when initializing a new environment: